A living journal of your neighborhood.

 That feeling is the product.
 Everything else is in service of it.

 Your neighborhood, drawn.
 Your yard outlined.
-Birds pinned where they were seen.
-One italic sentence tells you what happened while you were sleeping.
+Birds, creatures, and life pinned where they happened.
+One italic sentence tells you what stirred while you were sleeping.

 Fresh sightings, pulsing gently.
 Something was here this morning.